 1. Better Toughness

-Yet another reason to employ alloys in place of pure elements was their better performance against the corrosion, which is a natural and unwanted process of decaying of elements (mostly metals).
-If you take an example of the alloy bronze, a mixture of copper and tin, it is less likely to corrode than the parent element copper itself.
+Yet another reason to employ alloys is their better performance against corrosion, which is a natural and unwanted process of decaying of elements (mostly metals).
+If you take an example of the alloy bronze, which is a mixture of copper and tin, it is less likely to corrode than the parent element copper itself.